 If the employer terminates a fixed term contract without cause then the employee is entitled to be paid until the end of the term.

 Yes.
 Giving notice means that the employee does not say that the employer has breached the contract but just wants to leave.
 If the employment agreement does not say how much notice to give then there is no official amount of notice, but generally 2 weeks is considered normal.

 An employee who believes that the employer has breached the employment agreement can resign and sue for notice.
 This is called a constructive dismissal.

 Employees who quit are not entitled to any wages in lieu of notice.

-Confidentiality and restrictive covenants – these issues are not addressed in the ESA but are common terms in an employment agreement.
+These issues are not addressed in the ESA but are common terms in an employment agreement.
 Employees may be asked to sign a confidentiality agreement covering the use of the employer’s information.
 Less frequently the employment agreement may contain a clause preventing an employee from working in the same business or for a competitor in the future.
 Those clauses are called “restrictive covenants” and must be reasonable to both parties.

 Employers often get legal advice to draw up a standard employment contract for use in their business.
 Employees often get legal advice before signing an employment agreement.
-The Employment Standards website has a great deal of useful information and is a good starting place for employers and employees: http://www.labour.gov.bc.ca/esb/.
-All BC legislation can be found at http://www.bclaws.ca/ under “View Statutes and Regulations”.The information provided above is for educational purposes only.
+The Employment Standards website has a great deal of useful information and is a good starting place for employers and employees: www.labour.gov.bc.ca/esb/.
+All BC legislation can be found at www.bclaws.ca under “View Statutes and Regulations”.The information provided above is for educational purposes only.
 This information is not intended to replace the advice of a lawyer or address specific situations.
 Your personal situation should be discussed with a lawyer.
 If you have any questions or concerns, contact a legal professional.